-The Master of Education (Special and Inclusive Education) program is designed to help candidates develop the skills, knowledge and values needed to specialise in teaching children with special education needs, or to qualify for appointments as leaders, consultants and resources personnel in special and inclusive education.
+The Master of Education (Special and Inclusive Education) program is designed to help candidates develop the skills, knowledge and values needed to specialise in teaching children with disabilities, or to qualify for appointments as leaders, consultants and resources personnel in special and inclusive education.

-The program explores how to work with students who have special education needs, how to support and promote social behaviour, and teach students often challenged by the demands of education programs.
+The program explores building inclusive educational contexts that support a diverse range of learners.
+This includes developing specialist knowledge to support learners with disabilities across a range of educational contexts, how to support and promote social behaviour, and design educational programs for students challenged by the demands of education programs.
 You’ll gain a broad perspective on the issues, practices, legislation and philosophies in special and inclusive education.

 Please refer to the course resolutions in this handbook for information on the specific admission requirements for different coursework award courses.

 To qualify for the award of Master of Education (Special and Inclusive Education) candidates must complete 48 credit points, including